I may get paid commission for purchases made after clicking a link in this post.

 Good things to focus on are: the quality of the writing, the quality photos and the overall blog design.
 Work hard on improving these aspects.
 It may mean you need to invest in a professional blog theme or a better camera.
 Or it may mean you need to take more time over writing and proof-reading your blog posts.

-Not only will your readers be more engaged if the quality is better, but brands will be more interested in working with you and you will be taken more seriously as a blogger.
+Not only will your readers be more engaged if the quality is better, but brands will be more interested in working with you and you’ll do better in Google searches too!

 Promote, promote, promote